For this church:

 East Bingham Deanery

-Built in red brick the church consists of a chancel, nave, west porch and three stage tower 63 feet high containing a clock and five bells.
+Built in red brick the church consists of a chancel, nave, west porch and three stage tower 20 m high containing a clock and 12 bells.
 The entrance is under the tower.
 The roof is very low-pitched.
 There are four round-arched louvered bell openings in the tower, classical moulded eaves, cornice and a weathervane.

 On each side of the nave are three round-arched window openings with raised cills, key stones and plain leaded lights.
 The middle window on the north side of the nave is blind.
 There are three similar windows in the chancel, one at the east end with more decorative glass, and a blind window on each side.
 Part way up the tower is a similar west window.
 There is an impost band to this which continues around the tower and becomes an eaves band to the nave.

-Particular thanks to Jo Perrett for research on this entry
+Particular thanks to Jo Perrett, Andy Nicholson and Robert Jones for research on this entry